idg1293-2025/oblig3-group-7/README.md

 ## Github Pages

 ## Technology stack - animations, interactions and observers
+- HTML for structure.
+- CSS for styling and animations such as keyframes for simple animations.
-GSAP animation through JS, and using IntersectionObserver to make the scrollytelling effects.
-CSS animations such as keyframes.
-SVG animations using animateTransform.
+- GSAP for more fancy animations through JS, and using scrollTrigger, timelines, and IntersectionObserver to make the scrollytelling effects.
+- SVG animations using animateTransform.
+- Github pages for deploying the page.